-- 1. Remove the fuel tank cap. - Place the panel in the original position, and then install the quick fasteners.
+- 1. Remove the fuel tank cap by turning it counterclockwise. - Place the panel in the original position, and then install the quick fasteners.
 NOTICE: When installing the panel, be sure not to pinch the cables or wires.
 [ECB00381]

 - 1. Projection

 - 2. Slot

-- 3. Install the bolts.
+- 3. Tighten the quick fasteners.

-- 4. Install the fuel tank cap.
+- 4. Install the fuel tank cap by turning it clockwise.